1970: L to R, top to bottom: Rufus Rehu, Dennis Mason, Johnny McCormick,

 In 1973 their third album was released.
 It was called "Tasteful" and came with a 7" EP called "Extra Tasteful".
 Two singles were released from the album, "Keep On Pushing"/"Lady Listen" and "Slut"/"Keep On Playing That Rock'n'Roll".

 A deal with Lion Breweries was signed in 1974, and the group spent most of the next year constantly touring the country.
 They spent on average a week in each town and during that time musicians came and went.
 By 1975 the group found that their most appreciative audiences were found at jazz festivals.
 By this stage the line-up consisted of Hayman, Paul Clayton on lead guitar, Peter Blake on keyboards, Rodger Fox on trombone, Geoff Culverwell on trumpet, Murray Loveridge on bass and Billy Brown on drums.
 Geoff Culverwell had previously been with the Wedge.
 This combination recorded the group's last album called "The Quincy Conserve" in 1975 for the Ode label and also released two singles, "Song For The Man"/"Epistolary" and "Rockin' Chair"/"Super Strut".

 In September 1975, Jack Cooper, manager of Wellington's newly opened 1860 Tavern, invited Rodger Fox to form a jazz band for Saturday afternoon entertainment.
 He created the 1860 Band, and it comprised Fox, Blake, Brown and Culverwell from Quincy Conserve, plus bassist Dave Pearson.
 By the end of 1975, the 1860 Band had greater pulling power than Quincy Conserve themselves, so it became a full-time venture in the new year, officially putting an end to Quincy Conserve for good.
 Hayman and Loveridge went on to form a pub band called Captain Custard.

 Rodger Fox went on to form the Rodger Fox Big Band in the late seventies.
 They recorded a number of albums and included quite a few respected musicians within their ranks over the years.
-They included Geoff Culverwell from Quincy Conserve and David Feehan from Lost Souls and Tapestry.
+They included Geoff Culverwell from Quincy Conserve and David Feehan from Lost Soul and Tapestry.

 Malcolm continued playing for a number of years, but finally his diabetes caught up with him and he died as a result of complications on the 5th November 1988.